brandones/econometrics-code-sample/README.md

 ./run.sh
 ```

-This will install the Tidyverse R package if it is not already installed on your computer, and
+The setup file will install the Tidyverse R package if it is not already installed on your computer, and
 will set up a Python virtual environment.
-Maybe it will work in the Windows Linux subsystem but
+The run file will execute all the scripts in order.

-no guarantees.
+These scripts might work in the Windows Linux subsystem, but no guarantees.

 ## Notes on Script Files